anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Comparison of stateless and stateful modes {#jr-comp}

 The stateful and stateless mode of operation for the Join Proxy have their advantages and disadvantages.
-This section should enable to make a choice between the two modes based on the available device resources and network bandwidth.
+This details in this section should enable operators to make a choice between the two modes based  on the available device resources and network bandwidth.

 ~~~~
 +-------------+----------------------------+------------------------+